-To add single quotes, select the cell where you need the single quotes, type the formula =”‘”&A1&”‘” into the Formula bar, and tap Enter.
+To add single quotes in Microsoft Excel, select the cell where you need the single quotes, type the formula =”‘”&A1&”‘” into the Formula bar, and tap Enter.

 Let’s go through a more detailed description of the procedure step by step!